commontoolsinc/labs/rfcs/2024-05-13-minimal-ui-components.md

 - CSS or other styling support
 - Complex layout features
 - Separation of concerns
-- Turing complete scripting in views
+- Turing-complete scripting in views

 ## Proposal